Current Position: Professor

 Teaching & Learning Statement

-With more than three decades of work in Higher Education, including five years of experience as Head of academic department, three years of experience as Dean of College of Engineering and 2 years of experience as University President, I have extensive experience in academic and leadership areas.
-On other hand, the pursuit of professional development in teaching and academic leadership has been continuing for years through attending and presenting many workshops on different pedagogical issues and educational quality assurance.
+With three decades of work in Higher Education, including five years of experience as Head of academic department, three years of experience as Dean of College of Engineering and 2 years of experience as University President, I have extensive experience in academic and leadership areas.

-My research interests span the areas of thermal power; it focusses on design and thermodynamics of laser systems and their industrial, medical, and scientific applications.
+My research interests span the areas of thermal power; in particular it focusses on laser systems and their applications.
 A laser system, in principle, is some sort of energy conversion system.
 The manipulation of energy form is the heart of the subject.
-However, lasers cover besides mechanical engineering other field such as physics, electronics, and control engineering.
+However, lasers cover besides mechanical engineering other field such as physics, electrical and electronics engineering.

 - “New Trend for Using the Reduced Graphene Oxide as Effective and Eco-friendly Nematicide”, Materiale Plastice, Vol. 59, Issue 1, pp 59-64, 2019.